-24. In the event of a Club disbanding, its members may be at liberty to, play with any other Club, with the consent of the local Association.
-But no Club shall be considered to have disbanded after the 15th day of July.

-25. None of the above laws shall be altered or rescinded, nor shall any Rule be repealed, altered, amended, or adopted, without the concurrence of an absolute majority of intercolonial delegates, at a meeting specially called for that purpose.
+- 24. In the event of a club disbanding, its members may be at liberty to, play with any other club, with the consent of the local association.
+But no club shall be considered to have disbanded unless the notice of such disbandment shall be in the hands of the Secretary of the association on or before the 15th of July... - 25.
+None of the above laws shall be altered or rescinded, nor shall any rule be repealed, altered, amended, or adopted, without the concurrence of an absolute majority of intercolonial delegates, at a meeting specially called for that purpose.